commercialhaskell/stack/doc/maintainers/team_process.md

 closed, such as a reference to a PR, a comment about lack of clarification, etc.

+!!! note

-__NOTE__ The following sections establish rules under which a bug report will be closed by the maintainer team.
+    The following sections establish rules under which a bug report will be closed by the maintainer team.
 The goal is to avoid a situation where issues linger in an indeterminate state.
 The maintainer team is allowed to disregard these "rules" at any point.
 In other words: the goal isn't to allow people to "lawyer" issues.

 ### Discussion